Laravel Laravel

 }

-in the service container.
+This service provider only defines a register method, and uses that method to define an implementation of App\Services\Riak\Connection in the service container.
 If you're not yet familiar with Laravel's service container, check out its documentation.

-and singletons
+The bindings and singletons Properties

-properties instead of manually registering each container binding.
+If your service provider registers many simple bindings, you may wish to use the bindings and singletons properties instead of manually registering each container binding.
 When the service provider is loaded by the framework, it will automatically check for these properties and register their bindings:

 <?php